fanchlegal/framepy/docs/source/settings.rst

         '/foo/static': ('/path/to/foo/static1', '/path/to/foo/static2'),
     }

-If you want fallback directories, list them in tuple.
+If you want to specify fallback directories, list them in tuple.

 INSTALLED_PACKAGES
 ++++++++++++++++++